QuaSi-Software/Documentation/docs/gensim_user_manual.md

 **Create window bands**

 Select the model or rooms of interest.
 If not all rooms have a constant proportion of window area but should have different sizes according to different external facades, the individual facade elements can be selected by double-clicking.
 Once the rooms or facades have been marked the window bands are inserted as shown in the following figure.
-The 'window to wall ratio' is the ratio of window area to facade area.
+The "window to wall ratio" is the ratio of window area to facade area.

 ![window to wall ratio](fig\231120_window_to_wall.png)